Business Promotion Expenses Under the Income Tax Act in Canada

 1) Advertise Carefully

 First, when it comes to advertising as a promotion activity, not all advertising will qualify as a business tax deduction.
-Only the cost of advertising in Canadian newspapers and on Canadian television, radio stations and websites can be deducted.
+What is an acceptable business promotion expense under the Income Tax Act depends on what type of advertising you're doing and where you're doing it.
+Generally, only the cost of advertising in Canadian newspapers, magazines, journals and on Canadian television and radio networks can be deducted.

-This can be complicated nowadays when advertising venues that appear to be Canadian actually aren't.
-If you want to claim the cost of advertising as a business expense, it's best to get into the habit of checking on who actually owns that magazine or website first.
+This can be complicated when advertising venues that appear to be Canadian actually aren't.
+If you want to claim the cost of advertising as a promotion expense, it's best to get into the habit of checking on who actually owns that magazine or TV network first.
 Just having the word "Canadian" or "Canada" in the title doesn't mean it is!

 2) You Can't Always Claim 100% - Promotion versus Entertainment

-Second, not all business promotion activities are created equal when it comes to tax deductions.
-Generally, if the activity is considered entertainment rather than promotion you can only claim half of the expense.
-For example,
+Generally, if the business promotion activity is considered entertainment rather than promotion you can only claim half of the expense.
+For example:

 - Most meals - you can only claim 50% of the cost of entertaining prospective clients at business lunches or dinners